-Teachers have known for years that music plays an important role in the development of children.
+Music teachers have known for years that music plays an important role in the development of children.
 Research is now backing it up.
+Check out the following three research studies to learn how music is playing a vital role in your child's education.

 Dr Laurel Trainor, Professor of Psychology, Neuroscience and Behavior at McMaster University